Milbro Model Railways, site logo.

 One problem facing anyone trying to identify vintage models is the issue that firms collaborated in a variety of ways.
 Not only did retailers commission work from manufacturers, but makers might also use sub-contractors or work together.
 It is widely understood that J.S.
 Beeson built some locos for Milbro, Exley and Bassett-Lowke, as well as for other companies, and he could also supply commercial customers with parts and fittings when needed.

 An additional complication is that the production approaches of makers could overlap with each other.
 One specific instance concerns the construction of loco tenders, where in some cases Exley's pre-war approach parallelled Milbro's.
 The frames of the tender on the Exley freight loco below are secured by cross-pieces bolted onto the base, enabling them to be removed.
-This matches one of Milbro's practices (see our page about Mills locos), although this tender is clearly one of Exley's.
+That matches one of Milbro's practices (see our page about Mills locos), although this tender is clearly one of Exley's.
+There is an added further complication, as Beeson also deployed this approach (amongst others) when making some tenders in the 1930s.

 Looking further, this particular 2-8-0 has additional things in common with Milbro engines, although its loco frames have been cut to accommodate a large Exley motor unit, and its wheels have been pressed on (unlike the wheels normally found on Mills engines).
 Perhaps before the war these two firms drew on each other from time-to-time when turning out a specific model or small batch.
 Regarding the LNER engine below, it is worth noting that Milbro built and displayed a GCR R.O.D.
 2-8-0 in 1937, and supplied a similar LNER engine for an enthusiast in the same period (see our page on Mills locos for the Model Railway News sources).
 So it seems likely Milbro could readily have supplied Exley with an unfinished LNER 2-8-0 body and frames, if asked!
 In any event, this loco would sit very comfortably alongside Milbro's engines.